techiew/Misc-Projects/C++/README.md

 Runnable .exes for each program can be found [here.](https://github.com/techiew/Misc-Projects/releases)

-Preferably download the newest versions of these libraries from official sources (linked below) if you can.
-I do not in any way take credit for any of these libraries.

 ### How to compile
 **You need to set the build configuration to "Release" combined with "x86" for most of these projects to get them running.** Other than most projects should work out of the box.
 Read the section below if you get errors during compilation.